dgelessus/NAGUS/docs/index.rst

 and I'll try to fix the code and/or docs.)

 .. seealso::

-  If you're looking for a proper MOULa server implementation that you can actually play on, check out OpenUru's `MOSS <https://wiki.openuru.org/index.php/MOSS>`__ and H'uru's `DIRTSAND <https://guildofwriters.org/wiki/DIRTSAND>`__.

   A lot of Uru-related documentation can be found on the `Guild of Writers <https://www.guildofwriters.org/wiki/>`__ and `OpenUru <https://wiki.openuru.org/>`__ wikis.
   Most of the information there focuses on age creation and server administration,